direct to content

 History

-The Stavenisse was a large flute not so much intended for intra-Asian trade, like most flutes used by the VOC, but for transport between the Netherlands and Asia.
+The Stavenisse was a large flute not so much intended for intra-Asian trade, like most flutes used by the VOC, but for transport between the Netherlands and Asia outward bound.

 The East-Indiaman Zutphen admiral of the return fleet of 1648 flanked by the flutes King of Poland and Noordmunster.

-In December 1685, the Stavenisse left Bengal with destiny the Netherlands with a rich cargo (450,000 guilders).
+In December 1685, the Stavenisse left Bengal destined for the Netherlands with a rich cargo (450,000 guilders).
 Because the ship was already fully loaded, it did not have to make a call at Ceylon, as many return ships from Bengal did.
 They set sail for Cape Town where a stopover was required.

 Until the late 18th century, there was no method to determine the ship's position in terms of longitude.
 The estimate of the first-mentioned helmsman was therefore based exclusively on dead reckoning (the sum of the courses sailed and distances covered during approximately 70 days).
 The latter helmsman based his suspicion on the observed magnetic variation.
 This varies from place to place and if there are sufficiently reliable observations, this can provide an indication of the position.